DEFRA/epr-backend/CONTRIBUTING.md

 1. Call the endpoints you want to test via Postman

 > [!NOTE]
-> Postman should only be used to call the API of the service running on your local machine.
-To call the the API on `dev|test` use the Terminal in CDP Portal
+> Restrictions apply when calling the API on a lower environment via your local machine.
+You will need to generate a `x-api-key` and set the value in the environment variables in Postman.
+Documentation on how to do so can be found [here](https://portal.cdp-int.defra.cloud/documentation/how-to/developer-api-key.md)

 ### Development